SonnyBurnett/codechallenge/README.md

 ## Tests

-* Unit tests are performed using pytest
+* Unit tests are performed using pytest.
-* test file is test.py assert results for a combination of each ranking type
+* test file is test.py, asserting 100 combinations of each ranking type
+* It uses the `@pytest.mark.parametrize` decorator in order to pass each hands combination as a parameter to the test routine
 * pytest execution is automated in the [Azure DevOps](pipeline https://dev.azure.com/xmayeur/Euler54)